Château de Marsannay - Savigny-lès-Beaune Cuvée de l'Ingénieur Henri Darcy 2022

 Bettane & Desseauve

-Rated estate (2020 guide) 3 stars (High-quality production, serving as a benchmark in its sector)
+Rated estate (2020 guide): 3 stars (High-quality production, setting the standard in its sector)

 About the estate:

-Olivier Halley, a descendant of the family that owns Promodès, a shareholder in Carrefour, bought this 40-hectare estate in 2012, including 28 hectares in Marsannay, at the same time as the Château de Meursault, and entrusted its management to Stéphane Follin-Arbelet.
-The cultural, technical, and human investments that had to be made because the estate had gone through a difficult period are beginning to pay off.
-Sylvain Pabion, after working at Bertrand Minchin's Clos Delorme, joined the château to manage the estate and the reception facilities.
-A large reception room can accommodate up to 350 people seated, which is rare in Burgundy's wine-growing region.
+Olivier Halley, a descendant of the family that owns Promodès and a shareholder in Carrefour, purchased this 40-hectare estate—including 28 hectares of Marsannay—in 2012, at the same time as Château de Meursault, and entrusted its management to Stéphane Follin-Arbelet.
+The investments in viticulture, technology, and personnel that were necessary because the estate had gone through a difficult period are beginning to pay off.
+Sylvain Pabion, after working at Bertrand Minchin’s Clos Delorme, joined the château to oversee operations and hospitality.
+A large reception hall here can seat up to 350 people, which is rare in the Burgundy wine region.

 Bourgogne Aujourd'hui